Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 Sample
 ~~~~~~~~~~~~~~~~~~~~~
 Sample filter allows the user to re-sample the input mesh into a set of user-defined points, a line, or a box.
-To apply the sample filter to a list of 2D or 3D points, the user must specify the `x`, `y`, and `z`, as a list of point locations.
+To apply the sample filter to a list of 2D or 3D points, the user must specify the `x`, `y`, or `z`, as a list of point locations.

 .. code-block:: c++